avik-halder/AgriSense/README.md

 # AgriSense 🌾🚀

-AgriSense is an **IoT-based smart agriculture system** that helps farmers monitor and optimize farming conditions using real-time sensor data and machine learning.
-It provides insights into **soil moisture, temperature, humidity, and crop health**, enabling efficient decision-making to enhance productivity.

 AgriSense is an **IoT-based smart agriculture system** that collects real-time environmental data and helps farmers make informed decisions.
 It provides insights into soil conditions and **predicts the best crop** to grow based on various environmental factors.

 ## Features 🔥